myriagon/quantum_crc8/README.md

 hundreds or thousands of times in rapid succession to obtain a set of samples, some of which are likely to be valid.

+## How this project may be useful to you

+This project may be useful to you even if you are not interested in a cyclic redundancy check algorithm.

+It shows a way of representing a problem in terms of combinational logic gates.
+Many different problems can be represented this way.

+It shows a clean way of organizing a project in three parts.

+(1) The first part formulates a problem in terms that a D-Wave quantum computer can work on, searches for ways to fit the problem to a particular D-Wave quantum computer, and stores the problem fittings (embeddings) in files for later use.

+(2) The second part reads an embedding, submits the problem to the D-Wave quantum computer for execution via the Leap cloud platform, and writes the results to a file for later validation and interpretation.

+(3) The third part examines the results obtained from the D-Wave quantum computer, checks them for validity, and prints a tabular summary.

 ## Source code

 ### `crc8_formulate_problem.py`